YihaoWEI/gdb-imagewatch/README.md

 sessions using GDB.
 It works out of the box with instances of the OpenCV `Mat` class, but can also be customized to work with any arbitrary data structure.

+# Eclipse trick
+This repo needs a little more configuration for Eclipse users.
+Please check [here](#EclipseIDE)

 ![](doc/sample_window.png)

 ## Features